 Helpful Hint: You will need to submit a copy of the exam certificate with your online filing.
 Upon completing the exam, you can request that the exam certificate be emailed to you and then save it, or you can download a hard copy of the certificate and scan it before you begin the online application process.

-These are available from most Montana insurance agents, as well as through various online providers.
-The cost for notary bonds varies, but is usually about $50 – $70 for the four-year term of the commission.
+Notary bonds are available from most Montana insurance agents, as well as through various online providers.
+The cost for these varies, but is usually about $50 – $70 for the four-year term of the commission.

 When applying for your bond, you must use the name that you intend to use as your official notary name.
 Please refer to page 5 of the Montana Notary Public Handbook for more information regarding your name and signature.

 Montana now requires all surety companies to use a standardized notary bond form that also includes the Statement and Oath of Office.
 This form requires the applicant to sign twice – once as the “principal” of the bond, and the second time in front of another notary public when swearing to the Statement of Qualifications and taking the Oath of Office.
 Be sure to sign both times with the signature you will use when notarizing documents.

 - Go to the Secretary Of State’s Online Notary Portal and login to your account.
 (If you don’t have an account, simply click the login button and you’ll see where you can create one.
 This is your user profile for the site.)

 - Complete the online process for a new commission or a renewal of your existing commission.